A brief overview of the early years and

 The most recent publication about assorted aspects of the Wolds villages came out in 2020 with the title People and Places of the Wolds.

 In addition to these print publications are numerous contributions to this web site.
 This website contains transcriptions and scans of a number of important historical sources; additional scanned documents – too big to form part of the website – can be supplied on a memory stick/card on request.

 Members and friends

-Membership of the WHO has remained steady in recent decades at around 25 to 30 people, even though only about half of the founder members are still alive.
+Membership of the WHO has remained steady in recent decades at around 25 to 30 people, even though less than half the founder members are still alive.
 But we steadily attract new members, many of whom are younger than the existing committee.
 So, all being well, the WHO will continue into the indefinite future.

 The fairly modest annual membership fees suffice to meet the costs of speakers and, since 2018 when the Windmill Inn could no longer make the back room available, the hire fee for Wymeswold Memorial Hall.
 Publications have, with two exceptions, been funded from the profits of the previous one.

 Around 2017–18 emails became the main way to maintain contact with members.
 And we steadily acquired an additional email list of people who are interested in the WHO's activities but – usually for geographical reasons – are unlikely to attend meetings.
 There are now twice as many 'friends' as paid-up members.
 Several of these 'friends' have made substantial contributions to recent WHO publications and the WHO's web site.